New York City Ballet

 The Chamber Music Society of Lincoln Center

-The unparalleled Chamber Music Society of Lincoln Center (CMS), draws more people to the exhilarating experience of great chamber music than any other organization of its kind.
-Under the inspired leadership of Co-Artistic Directors David Finckel and Wu Han, CMS at Saratoga Performing Arts Center presents a wide variety of concerts, appealing to both connoisseurs and newcomers.
-The performing artists constitute a revolving multi-generational and international roster of the world’s finest chamber musicians, enabling CMS at SPAC to present chamber music of every instrumentation, style, and historical period.
+Through its many performances, education programs, recordings, and broadcast activities, the Chamber Music Society of Lincoln Center brings the exhilarating experience of great chamber music to more people than any other organization of its kind.
+Under the leadership of Co-Artistic Directors David Finckel and Wu Han, CMS has been in residency at the Saratoga Performing Arts Center since 2014, presenting a wide variety of concerts, appealing to both connoisseurs and newcomers.
+The performing artists constitute multi-generational and international roster of the world’s finest chamber musicians, enabling CMS at SPAC to present chamber music of every instrumentation, style, and historical period.

 Opera Saratoga serves the communities of Saratoga Springs, the Lower Adirondack and New York State Capital areas by providing access to world-class opera through the production of an annual Summer Festival, as well as year-round activities including extensive educational programs, mentorship of emerging operatic artists, and unique opportunities for the public to experience opera in both our home theater and non-traditional venues that leverage and embrace the unique cultural, historic, and natural resources of the area.

 Caffè Lena presents extraordinary music in an intimate setting steeped in history.
 First opened in 1960, it is widely recognized as the longest continuously operating folk venue in the United States and the leading small venue in the Capital Region.
 Every night Caffe Lena treats its audience, online or in person, to an unparalleled listening experience featuring genres of all kinds.
 Its devotion to presenting deserving talent regardless of fame sets the stage for musical discovery year round.
 The Caffe’s programming now extends beyond live music as they offer online music classes for children and adults, community programs and more.